linhaoqi027/smoke-segmentation/README.md

 run train.py to train the model
 ### test
-run test.py to test your trained model.You should preprocess the test dataset before test by setting a threshold in A channel （A chaanel means RGBA's A channel）
+run test.py to test your trained model.You should preprocess the test dataset before test by setting a threshold in A channel （A channel means RGBA's A channel）
 ### vis
 you can run vis.py to put the test result(0/255png)mask on the original pic as shown at first.
 ### result